nextcloud/documentation/developer_manual/app/app/api/provisioning_api.rst

 2 Startup
 ---------
-Just klick on the enable button inside apps in the admin backend
+Just klick on the enable button inside apps in the admin backend.

 3 Instruction set
 -----------------